-Tube Expanding is based on engineering principles, involving elasticity and plasticity, to compress the OD of the tube against a fixed container, such as rolling tubes into tube sheets, drums, ferrules or flanges.
+Tube Expanding is the process of reducing a tube wall by compressing the outer diameter (OD) of the tube against a fixed container, such as rolling into tube sheets, drums, ferrules, or flanges.
 To assure a proper tube joint, the tube wall must be reduced by a predetermined percentage.
-The following chart can be used for determining the correct tube wall reduction.
+The following chart can be used to calculate proper wall reduction.

 Clearance (A – B)

-When Metal-To-Metal Contact Is Reached (D + C)
+Tube ID When Metal-To-Metal Contact Is Reached (D + C)

 This chart shows a typical 3/4” – 16 gauge tube.
 Before rolling this tube you would find the proper rolling dimension as shown.

 Before expanding tubes you need to find the proper expansion dimensions: